 Short-term rental Type 2 means short-term rental at a dwelling that is not the owner's principal residence.

-City Council Members voted 5-2 to adopt Ordinance No. 2017-33, which bans new Type 2 short term rentals (non-owner occupied).
-Non owner-occupied short-term rentals within the city existing prior to Nov.
+City Council adopted Ordinance No. 2017-33, which bans new Type 2 short term rentals (non-owner occupied).
+Non owner-occupied short-term rentals within the city which existed prior to Nov.
 9, 2017, may potentially continue operation as a non-conforming use – provided that the owners applied for a Short Term Rental License before February 1, 2018 and demonstrated the following as part of the permit application:

 - The owner fully and timely paid all applicable taxes for short-term rental use that occurred prior to Nov.
 9, 2017.